GREATDANELADY.COM

 10 cups of cooked rice

-4 ounces of oil - vegetable or a healthy mixture
+4 ounces of oil *

 4 large hard boiled eggs